Homes for Sale ♦ Belterra Subdivision ♦ Southwest Austin & Dripping Springs

 The Hill Country Setting of Belterra

-Belterra is a master-planned development that is being carved out of 1,600 acres of the Southwest Austin hills.
+The master development plan for Belterra provides for around 2,000 homes to be built.
+Belterra is being carved out of 1,600 acres of the Southwest Austin hills.
 The neighborhood features hundreds of acres of greenbelt on which no homes will be built.
 The green areas add a lot to the appeal of this subdivision.
 Belterra’s setting in the hill country Southwest of Austin makes it a wonderful place to call home.
 The development is a short drive to Austin, Texas and all it offers.
 It is just to the north of the Highpointe Austin/Dripping Springs neighborhood.

 Shopping and Outdoor Opportunities for Belterra Residents

 There are a number of shopping and eating places that are short drives from Belterra.
-Try Escarpment Village in Circle C Ranch, the center at the “Y” in Oak Hill, the Target, Wal-Mart and Sam’s centers at US 209/71 and Mopac, The Shops at Arbor Trails at Mopac and William Cannon, and the centers just south of US 290/71 on Brodie Lane.
+Try Escarpment Village in Circle C Ranch, the center at the “Y” in Oak Hill, the Target, Wal-Mart and Sam’s centers at US 209/71 and Mopac, The Shops at Arbor Trails at Mopac and William Cannon, and the centers just south of US 290/71 on Brodie Lane in Sunset Valley.
 Seton Southwest Hospital is located just east of Belterra at 7900 FM-1826.

 Belterra residents can enjoy the outdoors in several nearby places: Grey Rock and Plum Creek Golf Clubs, the Veloway (rollerblading and bicycling), the Lady Bird Johnson Wildflower Center, and the Metro (Circle C) and Dick Nichols parks.